aaronvb/logparams/README.md

 # aaronvb/logparams
-Package `aaronvb/logparams` implements an parameter output if present in the HTTP request.
+Package `aaronvb/logparams` implements a parameter output if present in the HTTP request.
 Currently supports `PostForm`, `query params`, and `JSON` body.

 The output can be a string or printed directly to the logger.